weaveworks/weave-gitops/website/versioned_docs/version-0.8.0/configuration/tls.md

 #### `cert-manager`

-Install cert-manager and request a `Certificate` in the `wego-system` namespace.
+Install cert-manager and request a `Certificate` in the `flux-system` namespace.
 Provide the name of secret associated with the certificate to the weave-gitops-enterprise HelmRelease as described above.